Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 - Clematis - all apart from group 1.
 Here are some useful tips on how to prune Clematis.

 - Wisteria - this needs to be pruned twice a year to ensure that it remains healthy.
 Follow our guidance on pruning Wisteria to ensure that your hard work promotes flowering growth later in the year.

 Keep any sturdy twigs and branches to use as supports elsewhere in the garden.

-Tree & shrub maintenance in February
+Plant and shrub maintenance in February

 - Water newly planted perennials and shrubs to help them establish.
 Once you see new growth on them, there’s no need to water further.
 At this point it is better to let the root system work for itself, establishing a strong support network in the soil so that it can better withstand extremes of weather.